geyuqiu/kata-bootstraps/README.md

         * not checking edge cases
     * unfamiliar about
         * java stream methods, conversion between array, list and stream etc.
+        * changing arraylist of int after adding it to an arraylist of arraylist has side effect (changing reference) --> add copy of the arrayList
         * methods: `.contains` instead of `.containsKey()`
         * interfaces: `Entry` instead of `Map.Entry`
         * `https://mkyong.com/java/java-list-throws-unsupportedoperationexception/`